bcgov/CIT/DATA.md

 Most buckets have been grouped together based on a certain schedule that they should be run at.
 Weekly, Monthly, Semi-Annually etc.

 Github Actions have been created to run each bucket on its determined schedule.
-Sending an email when its been run successfully or not.
+An email will be sent when its been run successfully or not.
 A Github Action has also been created to run any bucket manually where the user will be given a choice of what environment they would like to run it in and which bucket to run.

 This has cut down the time it takes to import the data significantly, however further decoupling could take place to have each dataset entirely decoupled and able to be run on their own.